Dolly Skilbeck

 Writers shifted this tragic arc onto his relationship with Dolly as her pregnancies lead to further trauma.
 Dolly's first pregnancy ends in a still birth, her second a miscarriage but the third is successful and she gives birth to a son, Samuel Skilbeck (Benjamin Whitehead).
-Another storyline for Dolly features the revelation that she has an illegitimate child, Graham Lodsworth played by (Ross Kemp).
+Another storyline for Dolly features the revelation that she has an illegitimate child, Graham Lodsworth (Ross Kemp).
 Dolly and Matt live with Annie Sugden (Sheila Mercier) at the farm and Dolly has aspirations of owning her own family home at Crossgill farm.
 When the property burns down, Dolly's dreams of a better life are ruined and she almost has an affair with Stephen Fuller (Gregory Floy).
 Dolly and Matt later divorce when Pyne left the series.
 Rogers remained part of the cast until 1991, when executive producer Stuart Doughty had decided axe the character.
 Dolly leaves the show alongside Sam to live in Norfolk.